holoviz/holoviews/doc/user_guide/index.rst

 * `Installing and Configuring HoloViews <Installing_and_Configuring.html>`_
    Additional information about installation and configuration options.

-* `Styling Plots <Styling_Plots.html>`_
+* `Customizing Plots <Customizing_Plots.html>`_
-   How to control common styling options including color/style cycles and colormapping.
+   How to customize plots including their titles, axis labels, ranges, ticks and more.

 * `Colormaps <Colormaps.html>`_
    Overview of colormaps available, including when and how to use each type.